UofMontreal-Multiexpo/uom.usis/README.md

 * Go to <https://github.com/settings/tokens>.
 * Click on button "Generate new token".
 * Fill the "Note" field with something like "Token for private R packages".
-* Check the box "repo" (Full control of private repositories).
+* Check the box "repo" (full control of private repositories).
 * Click on button "Generate token".
 * Copy the given token.